A building is not just a place to be but a way to be. (Frank Lloyd Wright)

 A new icon to the city, De Rotterdam was created to be a vertical city with three towers that accommodates livings (apartments), work (offices and conference facilities), and leisure (restaurants, hotel, shops).
 It was designed by Office for Metropolitan Architecture (OMA), an architecture company founded by a Dutch notable architect Rem Koolhaas (and yes, he is a Rotterdammer!).
 De Rotterdam building project started in 1997 and finished in 2013.
 The building is recently received an award as the best tall buildings in Europe for 2014 from CTBUH.
 Figures of the building can be read in The Skyscraper Center.

 Last Sunday I had the opportunity to join a tour of the building, as one of activities during the Rotterdam’s World Port Days.
 The tour took one hour, and we had a chance to visit several areas inside of the building.
 The building consists of three towers that connected to each other.
-The Mid and East Towers are aimed for offices, and some divisions of Rotterdam’s city government office will move into this building.
+The Mid and East Towers are aimed for offices.